Hybrid technology is almost as old as the car itself.

 Why we picked the Porsche Panamera 4 E-Hybrid:

-Porsche’s Panamera 4 E-Hybrid is a multi-tasker.
+Offered as a sedan and a wagon, Porsche’s Panamera 4 E-Hybrid is a multitasker.
 First, it’s positioned near the middle of the Panamera hierarchy.
 It’s more powerful than the base car and more affordable than either of the high-zoot Turbo models.
 Second, it’s also a plug-in hybrid capable of Porsche-like performance one minute and zero-emissions driving the next.
 Going from one mode to the other requires only a simple push of a button.

-The E-Hybrid’s swoopy sheet metal hides a twin-turbocharged, 2.9-liter V6 engine that makes 330 horsepower and 327 pound-feet of torque on its own.
-It works with a 134-hp electric motor linked to a 14.1-kWh lithium-ion battery pack.
-The total output checks in at a V8-like 457 hp, but the drivetrain also provides up to 14 miles of electric range at no more than 90 mph.
+The E-Hybrid’s swoopy sheet metal hides a twin-turbocharged, 2.9-liter V6 engine that works with an electric motor linked to a 14.1kWh lithium-ion battery pack.
+The total output checks in at a V8-like 457 horsepower, but the motor can power the Panamera on its own for relatively short distances.
+You can run errands without burning gas.

 Drivetrain aside, it’s still a Porsche.
-It looks like a Porsche and, importantly, it handles like one.
+It looks like a Porsche, and, importantly, it handles like one.
 It accelerates like one, too, thanks in part to the instant torque provided by the electric motor.
 When we drove it in Germany, we were impressed with the quality of the materials in the cabin.
-The biggest downside to the E-Hybrid is that the aforementioned battery pack eats up about three cubic feet of trunk space, reducing capacity to 14.3 cubes with four adults on board.
+The biggest downside to theis that the aforementioned battery pack eats up about 3 cubic feet of trunk space, reducing capacity to 14.3 cubes with four adults on board.

 The best hybrid luxury car: BMW 530e